 The Cancer Microenvironment research program leverages expertise in cancer immunology, niche biology, radiation effects, and novel bioengineering tools to understand mechanistically and manipulate immune and mesenchymal cell populations that regulate normal stem cells but are hijacked to support cancer stem cells.

 Wilmot research teams are focused on benign and malignant stem cells and radiation biology in cancers that are heavily impacted by their tumor microenvironment and toxic exposures, such as breast, gastrointestinal, bladder, melanoma, and lymphoma and leukemia.

 The program has three specific aims:

-- Mitigate dysfunction of normal tissue induced by cancer treatment.
+- To mitigate tissue injury induced by cancer treatment

 Dr. Calvi is focused on bridging bone and stem cell biology to discover the regulatory components of the bone marrow microenvironment, to identify targeted therapies.